 54.What are your memories of growing up in Northamptonshire?Close family.
 Good people.
 Weekly mass hymns.
 Long walks over the fields for hours.
 Brook jumping, apple scrumping.
 Running from farmer’s dogs.
 Discovering my first soft porn mag with Joe my mate.
 Ughhh.

-55.The shimmery glam jackets you wear on tour are stunning!!!
-Who creates them for you?
 I designed them and my niece Zeynep made them.
 My polka dot mirror jacket I designed and Chantal my costumer made it.

 56.What are your must-have tour essentials?My assistant Chantal